DrSnowbird/rest-dev-vnc-docker/README.md

 # Deployment over Openshift or Kubernetes
 You need to manually provide the environment variables for deployment (since run.sh automatically aggregate all the needed variables for running the PyCharm docker container to ensure the persistent information stayed with the host directories even you delete the container instances.
-Here is what you need to setup in Openshift "deployment" configuration GUI or YAML template (from docker-compose.yaml file below):
+Here is what you need to set up in Openshift "deployment" configuration GUI or YAML template (from docker-compose.yaml file below):
 ```
     volumes:
       -v <Your NFS/File Directory>/data:/home/developer/data